Near Plant City in Hillsborough County, Florida — The American South (South Atlantic)

 The new school, named for William Glover, existed as a Strawberry School until 1956.
 In 1971, due to desegration, the Glover School was converted to a sixth grade center, and white students were bused in from surrounding areas.
 The Glover School closed in 1980, and in 1981, the Hillsborough County School Board deeded the property to the newly formed non-profit organization, Bealsville, Inc. Today this landmark building still stands and continues to serve residents as a community center -- providing vital services to the Bealsville community.

 Location.
-27° 56.535′ N, 82° 4.808′ Touch for map.
+27° 56.535′ N, 82° 4.808′ W. Marker is near Plant City, Florida, in Hillsborough County.
+Marker is on Horton Road north of State Road 60, on the right when traveling north.
 The marker is in the rural Bealsville community, which is one mile west of the Polk County line, and around 7 miles southeast of Plant City.
 The marker stands along Horton Road in front of the former school.
+Touch for map.
 Marker is at or near this postal address: 5110 Horton Road, Plant City FL 33567, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Bealsville (approx. 0.4 miles away); 320th Bombardment Group (M) (approx. 5.4 miles away); Plant City Union Depot (approx. 5.7 miles away); Town of Plant City (approx. 5.7 miles away); Site of Methodist Episcopal Church South (approx. 5.7 miles away); Plant City High School (approx. 6 miles away); Cow Cavalry (approx. 6 miles away); Site of Alderman's Ford (approx. 6.2 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Bealsville (approx. 0.4 miles away); 320th Bombardment Group (M) (approx. 5.4 miles away); Bing Rooming House (approx. 5.4 miles away); Plant City Union Depot (approx. 5.7 miles away); Town of Plant City (approx. 5.7 miles away); Site of Methodist Episcopal Church South (approx. 5.7 miles away); Plant City High School (approx. 6 miles away); Cow Cavalry (approx. 6 miles away).
 Touch for a list and map of all markers in Plant City.

 More about this marker.
 The marker is capped with the official logo of Hillsborough County, Florida.